Look After Your Tackle

 How long will the campaign run for?

-The on the ground Look After your Tackle campaign will be launched in June and the first sites will be reported on by June 30.
-We’ll look to expand the campaign in the new financial year.
+The 2nd round of the on-ground Look After your Tackle campaign will be launched in September and the first sites will be reported on by October 30.